cube-js/cube/docs/Cube.js-Backend/Caching.md

 The second in-database level is called **pre-aggregations** and requires explicit configuration to activate.

+Cube.js **in-memory** cache suits mostly as a protection layer for your database when there's a burst of requests hitting the same data from multiple concurrent users while **pre-aggregations** are designed to provide right balance between time to insight and querying performance.

 ## In-memory Cache

 Cube.js caches the results of executed queries using in-memory cache.
 The cache